rishijain91/Automation-Arduino-Programming-Learning-Step-BY-Step-Till-Complete-Home-Automation/README.md

-# AutomationUsingarduino
+# Automation Using arduino
+01 control led blink
-Home automation Control lights and fan from anywhere
+11.Home automation Control lights and fan from anywhere using without ic dimmer